-You need to make sure that you have specified an IP
+Make sure that you have specified an IP address pool

-address pool that allows enough coverage for the mobile users in
+that allows enough coverage for the mobile users in your organization.

 the Service Infrastructure.

 all users in the world (Worldwide), per Prisma Access theater, or

 We recommend that the number of IP addresses in the pool is 2

 times the number of mobile user devices that will connect to Prisma